TimRepke/openalex-solr-pg/README.md

 # Self-hosted academic search

 This repository hosts a series of helper scripts and some guidance on how to self-host [OpenAlex](https://docs.openalex.org/) in Solr and/or PostgreSQL.

 These scripts can be used for the initial import and continuous updates of an existing database as snapshots are updated.

 If you have any recommendations for improving the performance or better data structures, please get in touch by submitting a pull request or opening an issue.

+The folder `old` contains work by Joe on the exploration of self-hosting OpenAlex, CORE, SemanticScholar, and other databases.

 ## Updating OpenAlex
 The general "strategy" is as follows: